Typically, a system with intrusion detection, surveillance, fire/smoke detection, and professional monitoring qualifies.

 High-Value Home Security System Insurance Discounts in the UK: 2026 Guide

 The UK insurance market recognizes the value of robust home security systems in mitigating risks associated with high-value properties.
 Insurers offer discounts to homeowners who invest in systems that meet specific criteria, thereby reducing the likelihood of theft, vandalism, and other insurable incidents.
-These discounts are a win-win, incentivizing homeowners to enhance security while lowering their insurance premiums.
+These discounts are a win-win, incentivizing homeowners to enhance security while lowering their Insurance Premiums.

 Qualifying Security Systems for Insurance Discounts